erfanalizada/flutter_theme_changer_erfan/README.md

 - Contribute to the package on [GitHub](https://github.com/erfanalizada/flutter_theme_changer_erfan)

-## 📄 License MIT
+## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
 See the LICENSE file for more details.

 ## 🔍 Performance Considerations